 Mailbox Provider News

-- If this past year was any sign of the potential future of email, I am ambitious about the opportunities for email in 2019!
+- If this past year was any sign of the future of email, 2020 will be one for the books!

 You can read the full article here at 250ok.

 Back to the Future of email marketing and marketing automation

 What is actually interesting about the Future of Email Marketing and Marketing Automation is that some of the trends we could see glimpses of in earlier years are deepening and becoming reality.

 Part is technology driven, part is creativity, part is changing consumer behavior and the last part is “Why don’t you just start doing the best-practices”.